This Midwestern Trend is Amazing News for Pizza Lovers

 It’s Friday night and you’re in the mood for pizza.
-Sure, you could call in a delivery order or head to a neighborhood joint for some pie.
+Sure, you could call in a delivery order (we found the best pizza chain for your next slice) or head to a neighborhood joint for some pie.
 But if you’re in the Midwest, why not head to a pizza farm?

 What is a Pizza Farm?

 If you haven’t heard of this locavore trend, it’s pretty simple.
 Select farms across Wisconsin, Minnesota, Iowa and other Midwest states invite customers to their homesteads for a night of good food in the great outdoors.
 (While you’re at it, check out the best local farm tour in every state).